pointwise/GlyphClientPython/README.rst

 This is a Python implementation of the Pointwise Glyph API.
 Glyph is implemented as a set of Tcl procedures that have an object-oriented feel.
-Pointwise supports non-Tcl scripting (or binary code) applications through a feature called *Glyph Server*, first avaialable in V18.0R1.
+Pointwise supports non-Tcl scripting (or binary code) applications through a feature called *Glyph Server*, first avaialable in V18.0.
-This API leverages some of the introspective features of the Python language to automatically convert Python expressions into Glyph (Tcl) command strings to be executed on the Glyph Server, and to convert the results back into Python objects.
+This package allows low level communication with a Glyph Server, but doing so amounts to constructing Glyph/Tcl commands as strings and sending them to the Glyph Server for processing.
+The recommended way to use this package however is to use the higher level Glyph API for Python.
+This API leverages some of the introspective features of the Python language to automatically convert Python expressions into Glyph/Tcl command strings to be executed on the Glyph Server, and to convert the results back into Python objects.